Can you actually THINK your way out of depression and mania?

-And modern researchers can see the results, thanks to PET scan technology - there along the left prefrontal lobe, an ominous blue blotch signifying the mind in crisis, and again in the paralimbic regions of the brain.
+And researchers can see the results, thanks to brain scans - there along the left prefrontal lobe, an ominous blotch signifying the mind in crisis, and again in the paralimbic regions of the brain.
 And, reassuringly, researchers can also view that very same dark cloud being lifted, of one's brain being restored to working order.

 But what's the connection?
 How does one's thinking relate to the digital shadows on a PET scan?
 Can the way you think REALLY bring on a depression?
+Or flip you into mania?
 And, if so, can the reverse apply?
 Can you actually THINK your way out of the deep dark pits of despair?
+Or back to a soft landing?

 Consider this case: